Neil Strauss: The Game and the seduction community

-After leaving The New York Times to ghostwrite Jenna Jameson's memoirs, Strauss joined a sub-culture of pick-up artists known as the seduction community, creating the persona of "Style" in 2001 and pseudonym of "Chris Powles", eventually publishing an article in The New York Times about his experiences in 2004.
-In 2005, he published The Game: Penetrating the Secret Society of Pickup Artists (Regan Books, 2005), a book about his transformation into "Style", a pickup artist under the tutelage of Mystery.
-In addition to documenting his experiences with pickup artists like Mystery, Steve P, Rasputin (Hypnotica), Ross Jeffries, and numerous others, it also describes his interactions with celebrities including Britney Spears, Tom Cruise, and Courtney Love.
+In 2001, Strauss joined a subculture of pickup artists known as the seduction community.
+He published an article in The New York Times about his experiences in 2004 under the pseudonym Chris Powles.
+In 2005, he published The Game: Penetrating the Secret Society of Pickup Artists, a book about his transformation into "Style", an accomplished pickup artist under the tutelage of Mystery and Ross Jeffries, as well as his experiences with celebrities such as Courtney Love and Britney Spears.

-The book made a month-long appearance in The New York Times bestsellers list in September–October 2005, and reached the #1 position on Amazon.com immediately after its release in the United States.
-Strauss appeared on various TV shows, including The View and ABC Primetime, and he participated in many book signings.
+The Game made a month-long appearance in The New York Times bestsellers list in September–October 2005, and reached the #1 position on Amazon.com immediately after its release in the United States, and Strauss appeared on television shows such as The View and ABC Primetime.
 It was optioned to be made into a film by Spyglass Entertainment, with Chris Weitz adapting and producing.

-After publishing the book, Strauss temporarily retired as a pickup artist and settled with a longtime girlfriend Lisa Leveridge, who played guitar in Courtney Love's band The Chelsea.
+After publishing the book, Strauss temporarily retired as a pickup artist to settle down with his girlfriend Lisa Leveridge.

-An article in the Sunday Mirror suggested that Leveridge broke up with Strauss in February 2006 to date Robbie Williams.

-His follow-up book, the graphic novel How to Make Money Like a Porn Star, was published on September 26, 2006.
-The same year, "Shoot", Strauss' short film about becoming a rock star, was released.
-He co-wrote, directed and performed in Shoot.
-Also in 2006, in collaboration with Dave Navarro and Entourage writer Cliff Dorfman, he created a one-hour TV drama The Product for FX.
-He also worked with James Gandolfini on a show, Roadies, for HBO.
-In 2007, he released a follow-up to The Game, Rules of the Game, a two-book boxed set.
+In 2007, Strauss released a follow-up to The Game, Rules of the Game, a two-book boxed set.
+In 2012, he released a board game called Who's Got Game?
+The Game with Benefits.

+Strauss is credited with popularizing the pick-up artist community and making its existence widely known.
+In 2015, he said the pickup community had "some really damaged people with hateful and distorted views of reality gathering other people who share those views", attracting people with "neurotic wounds" and with "character disorders", trying to find help and to change themselves.
 Strauss has continued to be involved with pickup artistry through his dating coaching company Stylelife Academy, founded in 2007.
 Most of the coaching is done by employed coaches, rather than Strauss himself, though he does make appearances at yearly conferences and in some video products sold by the company.

-In 2012, Strauss released a board game/party game as a follow up to The Game and Rules of the Game called "Who's Got Game?
-The Game with Benefits".

-Strauss is credited with popularizing the pick-up artist community and making its existence widely known.
-In an October 2015 interview he said of that community "there are some really damaged people with hateful and distorted views of reality gathering other people who share those views", attracting people with "neurotic wounds" and with "character disorders", trying to find help and to change themselves.